Chebuya/awesome-notes/README.md

 📹 YouTube Vanced - A modified version of the YouTube app for Android devices.

-🔒 Kuroba Ex - An encryption tool for Android devices.
+🐰 Kuroba Ex - An imageboard browser for Android devices.

 🌀 Warpinator - A file sharing tool for Linux-based operating systems.